survivejs/webpack-book/manuscript/output/04_module_federation.md

 If you run the application (`npm run start:mf`), it should still look the same.

-In case you change the entry to the original file, you'll receive an `Uncaught Error: Shared module is not available for eager consumption` error in the browser.
+In case you change the entry to point at the original file, you'll receive an `Uncaught Error: Shared module is not available for eager consumption` error in the browser.

 To get started, let's split the header section of the application into a module of its own and load it during runtime through module federation.

 Note the `singleton` bits in the code above.
 In this case, we'll treat the current code as a host and mark **react** and **react-dom** as a singleton for each federated module to ensure each is using the same version to avoid problems with React rendering.

-## Separating header
+## Separating the header

 Now we're in a spot where we can begin breaking the monolith.
 Set up a file with the header code as follows: